loco-philippe/tab-dataset/README.md

 The TAB-dataset tool measures and analyzes relationships between fields via the [TAB-analysis tool](https://github.com/loco-philippe/tab-analysis#readme).

+TAB-dataset uses relationships between fields to have an optimized JSON format (JSON-TAB format).

 It also identifies data that does not respect given relationships.

 Finally, it proposes transformations of the data set to respect a set of relationships.